GhostofGoes/getmac/README.md

 the platform currently attempts to use `Ethernet` as the default, not the actual default.

+# Contributing
+Contributers are more than welcome!
+See the [contribution guide](CONTRIBUTING.md) to get started, and checkout the [todo list](TODO.md) for a full list of tasks and bugs.

+The [Python Discord server](https://discord.gg/python) is a good place to ask questions or discuss the project (Handle: @KnownError).

+## Contributers
+*

 # Sources
 Many of the methods used to acquire an address and the core logic framework are attributed to the CPython project's UUID implementation.